"Wordharvest supports authors and encourages great writing."- Anne Hillerman and Jean Schaumberg

-Co-sponored by St. Martin's Press, the Tony Hillerman Prize is awarded annually for the best first mystery set in the Southwest.
+Sponsored by St. Martin's Press and WORDHARVEST, the Tony Hillerman Prize is awarded annually for the best first mystery set in the Southwest.
 The winner receives a contract with St. Martin's Press for publication of the novel and $10,000.
-Named after New Mexico's best known mystery author, the Tony Hillerman Prize competition is open to any professional or non-professional writer who has never been the author of a published mystery.
+Named after New Mexico's best known mystery author, the Tony Hillerman Prize competition is open to any professional or non-professional writer who has never been the author of a published mystery, or under contract with a publisher for publication of a mystery.
 Murder or another serious crime or crimes must be at the heart of the story, with the emphasis on the solution rather than the details of the crime.
-All entries must be received or postmarked no later than June 1.
-The prize was established in 2006 to honor Albuquerque mystery writer Hillerman and has been awarded for The Replacement Child by Christine Barber, The Ragged Edge of Nowhere by Roy Chaney, The Territory by Tricia Field and City of Saints by Andrew Hunt.

 A December 2012 review of City of Saints included an endorsement of the Hillerman Prize:

 “City of Saints, a local nickname for Salt Lake City, is the fourth novel to win the Tony Hillerman Prize designed to find unpublished authors whose novels are set in the Southwest.
 The prize has garnered a reputation for introducing excellent authors, such as Hunt, whose debut respects the memory of the late Hillerman, who died in 2008.” —Sun Sentinel

 Only one manuscript entry is permitted per writer.
 All entries must be received or postmarked no later than June 1.
 All manuscripts submitted: a) must be original works of book length (no less than 220 typewritten pages or approximately 60,000 words) written in the English language by the contestants; b) must not violate the rights of any third party, and c) must generally follow these guidelines: